Growtopia: Gameplay

-Game moderation
+Players start out with two basic tools: a fist for punching and breaking blocks, and a wrench for editing block properties, adding players and trading items.
+Players can also visit other people's worlds or create their own, with each world being procedurally generated.

-The developers and moderators of the game are identified by the prefix (@) for moderators and (@) for developers before their usernames.
-The Growtopia crew is a team of people which is tasked with helping players, interacting with the community, gathering feedback, and enforcing the game's rules.
+Players are tasked with breaking blocks to acquire seeds, which can be planted to produce more blocks, or spliced together to produce new types of items.
+Players can also gather gems from breaking blocks, harvesting trees, and other activities, which can be used to purchase items from the in-game store, including locks, which have the capability of restricting certain areas to their owner.
+World Locks, which can lock entire worlds, act as the game's official currency among trading.

-Seth Robinson and Mike Hommel, the creators and publishers of the original game, both have a account named @Seth and @Hamumu, respectively.
-Until mid-2019, when Ubisoft demoted Seth Robinson and Mike Hommel's account from developer to moderator for security reasons.
+Growtopia has a series of guidelines that the player must follow, with these being enforced by the developers and moderators, who can be identified with the prefixes @ and @ respectively.
+The development team is also tasked with helping players, interacting with the community, and gathering feedback.

 Development

 Production of Growtopia started in 2012, when designer Seth Robinson made six mockup screenshots outlining the premise of the game of which he originally called Buildo, and sent it to Mike Hommel to entice him into helping with the project.
 The game's user interface started to take shape with Hommel's mockups.
 On October 22, 2012, Hommel uploaded a video to his YouTube channel showing the development of the game before its release.

 During initial development, Robinson and Hommel brought in the help of composer Cory Mollenhour to produce Growtopia's soundtrack.

 After three months of development, the game was released on Android as a free beta on November 30, 2012, under the name Growtopia.
 They moved the game out of beta and released the full version on January 9, 2013.
 The game has been updated ever since.
 On February 28, 2017, Ubisoft announced an acquisition of Growtopia.
 The transaction was completed during Ubisoft's 2016-17 fourth quarter, under the terms that the original developers would continue being both design and general advisors to the game's continued development.
 A North American community management and moderation team was set up after Ubisoft's acquisition.
 They handed responsibility of the game's future development over to their Ubisoft Abu Dhabi team.
 The team has been working continuously on Growtopia ever since.